jpk-pse/weather_space_clock/README.md

 Snaps onto the front shell and includes an angled desk stand so the display sits at a comfortable viewing angle on your desk.

-### Printing notes

-- Print in PLA at 0.2mm layer height
-- No supports needed for either part
-- The stand piece has a slot for the micro-USB cable to exit cleanly from the rear — pair with a right-angle micro-USB adapter for the tidiest result
-- Both parts clip together with no screws required

 ---